 I suppose this time is as good as any to face the fact that I am- or probably soon will be- someone else’s Larry.
 And I also suppose it’s likely someday I will be someone’s Grandpa.
 That means that just as the “good old days” I knew of duck hunting at Scotch Lake and deer hunting at the cabin are in the rearview mirror, right now begin the good old days of hunting at the farm and fishing up north for my kids and their cousins.

-Let us see today for what it is, tomorrow for what it can be, and yesterday for making it all possible.
+Let us see today for what it is, tomorrow for what it can be, and yesterday for having made it all possible.